Council Tax and business rates: home-based businesses

 The local property tax you pay depends on your property type.

-Business properties are covered by non-domestic rates and domestic properties by Council Tax.
+Business properties are covered by business rates (sometimes referred to as non-domestic rates) and domestic properties by Council Tax.

 What if you run a home-based business?